 Kevin N. Lentz

 Mr. Lentz earned his MA in Public History.
-He moved to Binghamton, New York and assumed a position as Assistant to the Director at the Tioga County (NY) Historical Society.
-He was recently promoted to Executive Director of the Historical Society.
+He moved to Binghamton, New York and is the Director of the Tioga County (NY) Historical Society.

 Minors: Psychology/Physical Education